 Exercise and meditate

 The benefits of exercising regularly cannot be stressed enough.
-Even the busiest of sales professionals should make this a high priority in their daily routine.
+Even the busiest sales professionals should make this a high priority in their daily routine.

 Meditation is another great option to relieve stress.
 Spending at least 45mins a day away from your phone and email and focusing on any physical activity of your choice will help you in unimaginable ways.